zMrKrabz/stoNegaMe/README.md

 display the output as appropriate so that a person playing the game can follow the game.

 ## TODO
-* Do a lot more testing
-* Call the arrow functions, to assign the variables.
+* The testzero(); statement crashes the program when true is returned.